-- Identification of problem, application of design thinking process. - Analysis skills and technical literacy as demonstrated by the selection of analytics and machine learning techniques. - Justify the selection of processes. - Reporting including self-explanatory illustrations, references/citations. - A well-structured presentation for general audience and performance in the Q&A session.
+- Identification of problem, application of design thinking process. - Analysis skills and technical literacy as demonstrated by the selection of analytics and machine learning techniques. - Justify the selection of processes. - Reporting including self-explanatory illustrations, references/citations. - A well-structured presentation for a general audience and performance in the Q&A session.

-The marking will be distributed as follows:
+The marking will be distributed as follows :

-• Report: 30 marks

-• Presentation: 10 marks + 5 marks for Q&A
+- Report 30 marks - Presentation 20 marks (Recorded presentation: 10 marks + Slides: 5 marks + Q&A: 5 marks)

-• Slides: 5 marks